How to Install a UK eSIM: Guide for iPhone and Android

 Some providers (including Roami) integrate VPN functionality with their plans, adding an extra layer of encryption on top of the cellular connection.
 If you regularly use public services or handle sensitive data while travelling, look for a provider that offers this.

 This policy is in contrast to physical SIMs, which do require identity verification under UK law. eSIMs are classified differently because there’s no physical distribution channel to regulate.
+For official information on UK travel and telecom regulations, check the UK Government website.

 Installation is the process of downloading the eSIM profile onto your phone.
 This requires an internet connection and takes about 30 seconds on a modern phone.
 Once installed, the profile sits on your phone ready to use.